 a) Demonstrated system feasibility.

-802.11 based devices implementing the Fine Timing Measurement (FTM) procedure standardized as part of IEEE P802.11 (known as REVmc) already exist.
+802.11 based devices implementing the Fine Timing Measurement (FTM) procedure standardized as part of IEEE P802.11 (known as REVmc) already exist11.
 In Line of Sight (LoS) environments these devices are capable of estimating their position accurately.
 However in Non-Line of Sight (NLoS) environments, the accuracy is degraded.
 It is expected that the positioning mechanisms developed as part of this amendment will use information available in existing 802.11 frames or augment it with additional information, in order to estimate a more accurate position even in NLoS environments.

-A number of submissions have been made to Wireless Next Generation (WNG) and to IEEE P802.11 (known as REVmc) outlining techniques to improve accuracy in NLoS environments; enhance scalability in dense deployments; and reduce power consumption and wireless medium usage.
-Some of them are included in the References section of this document.
+A number of submissions have been made to Wireless Next Generation (WNG), REVmc and NGP outlining techniques to improve accuracy in NLoS environments8,9; enhance scalability in dense deployments5,6,8,9; and reduce power consumption5,9 and wireless medium usage5,8,9.
 These submissions demonstrate that it is feasible to improve performace of the positioning protocol and accomplish the goals of this project.

 b) Proven similar technology via testing, modeling, simulation, etc.

 IEEE 802.11 is a mature technology which has a wide variety of legacy devices and a proven track record, with several billions of devices shipping each year.
+The principle of extending the IEEE 802.11 PHYs and MAC to new capabilities is also well established by previous amendments within IEEE 802.11, e.g., adding the FTM protocol to REVmc.

+This project builds on the broad knowledge base and system design experience underpinning available IEEE 802.11 devices.
+The experience gained in the development and deployment of MIMO and FTM-enabled IEEE 802.11 devices are applicable to the development of this project.
+For example, multiple antenna systems, channel estimation, and first-path timing estimation allow reuse of IEEE 802.11-based technologies and testing.

+Specifically, but without attempting to constrain the technology ultimately selected and refined by the task group, the technology requirements:

+of reference [5] are AP-to-AP transmissions snooped by clients with an alternative positioning computation engine, which is straightforward extension of the existing FTM protocol and positioning computation engine respectively

+of reference [9] are transmission/reception from multiple antennas and channel phase estimation, which are established capabilities of HT and VHT devices

-The increased capabilities envisioned for the baseband and RF parts necessary to implement the proposed amendment are in line with the current progress in technology and not expected to impact testability.
+Lastly, the increased capabilities envisioned for the baseband, RF parts and positioning computation engine necessary to implement the amendment are in line with the current progress in technology, and are not expected to impinge testability.

 1.2.5 Economic Feasibility